Specialist Antique and Fine Art Insurance Brokers

 A web Cookie, is a small piece of data that is sent from a website to load into temporary or stored memory on the user's web initiated device while the user is viewing a website on the internet.
 Cookies are designed to be a practical mechanism for websites to remember information, such as shopping cart items, information entered in a web based form or passwords or payment card details.

 Temporary Cookies, or Session Cookies, are used to store temporary information only and expire when the website connection is closed or the website is left inactive 30 minutes.
 Session Cookies are not stored in the browsing device’s long term memory.

 Cookies may also be used to record website visitors browsing activity and to provide analytical and statistically information about their visit to the website.
 These Cookies are also known as Tracking Cookies.

 Our website may contain links to other websites.
 This Privacy Notice only applies to our website.
 If you link to other websites, you should read the Privacy Notices referred to in them.

 We keep our Privacy Notice under regular review.
 Any changes or updates will be included in this Notice from time to time.
 This Notice was last updated on 26th April 2018

 By post at: Anthony Wakefield & Co, South House, 21 – 37 South Street, Dorking, Surrey RH4 2JZ

-We are members of the Financial Services Compensation Scheme.
+We are members of the Financial Services Compensation Scheme (FSCS).
 You may be entitled to compensation from the scheme if we cannot meet our obligations.
 This depends on the type of business and the circumstances of the claim.
-Further information about compensation scheme arrangements is available by visiting their website.
+Further information about compensation scheme arrangements is available by visiting the FSCS website.

 Please note that we do not accept pure telephone instructions.
 We shall normally ask you to give us written authority for any changes to your Insurance before acting on verbal messages.
 This is as much for your protection as for any other party’s and we ask for your understanding in this regard.